 The alkali metals (group I) always have an oxidation number of +1.

 The alkaline earth metals (group II) are always assigned an oxidation number of +2.

-Oxygen almost always has an oxidation number of -2, except in H2O2 (when it is -1) and in OF2 (when it is +2).
+Oxygen almost always has an oxidation number of -2, except in peroxides (H2O2) where it is -1 and in compounds with fluorine (OF2) where it is +2.

 Hydrogen has an oxidation number of +1 when combined with non-metals, but it has an oxidation number of -1 when combined with metals.

 The algebraic sum of the oxidation numbers of elements in a compound is zero.

 The algebraic sum of the oxidation states in an ion is equal to the charge on the ion.